jcpwfloi/msr-borg/README.md

 Be sure to set environment `GUROBI_HOME` before compiling the code.

 # Usage
-## How do a construct an MSR policy?
+## How do I construct an MSR policy?

 The `get_candidates(C, D, lmb)` function in `maxmin.py` takes 3 parameters:
 * C: the capacity vector 1xR
 * D: the demand vector KxR
-* lmb: the arrival rate vector 1xK where K is the number of job types and R is the number of resources.
+* lmb: the arrival rate vector 1xK

+where K is the number of job types and R is the number of resources.

 If the optimization problem is feasible, it will return the `alpha, candidates`, where alpha is the fraction of time we are spending in each candidate and candidates being the candidate set defined in the paper.